mozilla-services/services-test/README.md

 This repo is intended for: testing tools, test manifests and scripts used by the Mozilla Cloud Services team as part of the Mozilla Cloud Services automated test pipeline.

-See: [services-qa-jenkins](https://github.com/mozilla-services/services-qa-jenkins) for how these tests are used in jenkins jobs.
+See: [services-qa-jenkins](https://github.com/mozilla-services/services-qa-jenkins) for how these tests are used in Jenkins jobs.
 This is a private repo that requires permission to view.

 Repo Structure
 ----------------------